What is Qelbree?

 Who should not take Qelbree?

 - takes a medicine used to treat depression called a monoamine oxidase inhibitor (MAOI).
-Ask your healthcare provider or pharmacist if you are not sure if your child takes an MAOI.
+Ask your healthcare provider or pharmacist if you are not sure if you or your child takes an MAOI.

 - stopped taking an MAOI in the last 14 days.